hassan3014/Credit-Card-Financial-Dashboard-main/README.md

 The development of this dashboard was inspired by industry best practices and tailored to meet the specific needs of credit card issuers and financial institutions.

 ## Contact
-For inquiries or assistance with Power BI dashboard development, please contact [Your Email Address].
+For inquiries or assistance with Power BI dashboard development, please contact Hassan.malik1574@gmail.com.